What You Say After A Media Interview: Writing The Letter Of Appreciation

 by Gene Griessman, Ph.D.

-If you are interviewed on a TV or radio interview show, after the interview be sure to send either the show’s producer or the interviewer a thank-you letter.
+If you are interviewed for TV, radio, or print, be sure to send either the show’s producer or the interviewer a thank you letter.

 The letter of appreciation is particularly important for executives or public-relations representatives of organizations.
 As business etiquette guru Letitia Baldrige put it, “The rare people who do write to thank the media are always remembered.”